 Visiting Katowice: Interesting districts

-Probably the oldest district of Katowice, the oldest mentions of a village Bogucice date back to XIVth century and the village itself was probably even older.
+Probably the oldest district of Katowice, the oldest mentions of a village Bogucice date back to the XIVth century and the village itself was probably even older.
 It is not popular at all among tourists visiting Katowice.
 Pity… 🙂

 In Bogucice you will see numerous historical, traditional coal miners’ houses made of red brick called “familoki”.
-They are not as cute and well maintained as in a more famous district Nikiszowiec but it is more lively and “real” 🙂 Along Markiefki street you will see many historical buildings.
+They are not as cute and well maintained as in a more famous district Nikiszowiec but it is more lively and “real” 🙂 Along Markiefki Street you will see many historical buildings.
 Now, I know that people living in Bogucice laugh at me for recommending you to see Markiefki.
 But I bet they haven’t seen the list of historical buildings of Markiefki, they would be surprised 🙂 It’s in Polish only but I’m sure you can figure it out!

 Just one thing – go there when it’s bright, in the evenings and at night you can feel uncomfortable there.
 Even though I walked there after dark many times, it’s definitely not something I would recommend 😉

 At the end of Markiefki you will see a neo-gothic building of St. Stephen’s church.
 If you’re interested, go inside – it’s been beautifully renovated recently.
-You will see a painting of Our Lady of Bogucice coming from XVth century.
+You will see a painting of Our Lady of Bogucice coming from the XVth century.

 We have an amazing mural of him in Bogucice too – I will show you later on.

 Another interesting thing about Bogucice – if you were interested in Polish hip-hop music ( 🙂 ), you would hear about a famous band Paktofonika.
 Its singer, Piotr Łuszcz, also called “Magik” (The Magician) was born and lived in Bogucice.
-He is buried on a cemetery in Bogucice too – marked on a map here.
+He is buried in a cemetery in Bogucice too – marked on a map here.

 Coal miners’ district full of traditional “familoki” buildings.
 Currently – one of the most popular tourist attractions and places to see in Katowice both among Polish and international tourists.
 Fellow blogger Amy visited Nikiszowiec too while she visited the attractions of Katowice – shame on me but living in the city most of my life, I’ve been to Nikiszowiec just twice, as far as I remember 😉